10 Days in Istanbul Turkey Itinerary in the Winter

 Turkish Delight & Sahlep at Aya Sofya Delights

-Coming out from Hagia Sophia, we came across Aya Sofya Delights and tried out some Turkish delights.
-Prior to visiting Istanbul, we’ve only known Turkish Delights in the form of small candied cubes.
-However, not exclusive just to this shop, these Turkish Delights come in the form of big long chunks and many different flavours.
-We definitely enjoyed these rolled Turkish Delights a lot more than the small cubes.
+Coming out of Hagia Sophia, we came across Aya Sofya Delights and tried out some Turkish delights.
+Prior to visiting Istanbul, we’d only known Turkish Delights in the form of small candied cubes.
+However, not exclusive to this shop, traditional Turkish Delights come in the form of big, long chunks and many different flavours.
+We definitely enjoyed these rolled Turkish Delights more than the small cubes.
 Our favourite flavours include Chocolate Hazelnut, Pistachio, Pomegranate, and Coconut.
 Allegedly, the Turkish president regularly pops by to get his Turkish Delight fix after praying Jummah in Hagia Sophia/Blue Mosque!
 We enjoyed them so much that we decided to buy some as souvenirs for our families.

-It didn’t just stop at Turkish Delights.
-We had a lovely chat with one of the owners and he introduced us to Sahlep, which is a drink we immediately loved.
+We had a lovely chat with one of the owners, and he introduced us to Sahlep, which we immediately loved.
 Sahlep is essentially hot milk that is thickened with orchid tubers flour and is typically topped with a sprinkle of cinnamon.
-It’s a super warming drink that’s perfect for cold wintery days.
+It’s an incredibly warming drink that’s perfect for cold wintery days.
 Given how freezing cold the weather was during our visit, it became our go-to drink to stay warm!

 The Blue Mosque

-After hanging around the square for a little, we went to check out the Blue Mosque which is right next to Hagia Sophia.
-Outside the mosque, there are plenty of exhibitions educating people about Islam.
-Whether you are Muslim or not, it’s a great read to reflect on and learn about the religion.
+After hanging around the square for a little while, we went to check out the Blue Mosque, which is right next to Hagia Sophia.
+Outside the mosque, you can find educational exhibitions about Islam.

-Unfortunately, during our visit, there was construction work going on at the Blue Mosque so we didn’t get to see much inside.
+Unfortunately, during our visit, there was construction work going on at the Blue Mosque, so we didn’t get to see much inside.
 You may wonder that it’s not very blue on the outside, so why is it called the Blue Mosque?
 It’s called the Blue Mosque because of the blue Iznik ceramic tiles used for decorating the interior, which we only had a glimpse of but didn’t have the luck to see in its full grandeur.
-The mosque was built to rival the neighbouring Hagia Sophia, with a massive courtyard that’s deemed as the biggest of all Ottoman mosques, six minarets, and elegant domes.
+The mosque was built to rival the neighbouring Hagia Sophia, with a massive courtyard that’s deemed the biggest of all Ottoman mosques.
 However, it’s hard to beat the interior architectural wonders of Hagia Sophia.

 Entry to the Blue Mosque is free.
 Again, since it’s a mosque, make sure you dress modestly and, for women, cover your hair before entering.
 Shoes are required to be taken off when entering.